 Read more here: All About Bamboo and Sustainability

 So if farmers grow it under favorable conditions and practices, bamboo is quite sustainable.
-The issue mainly arises for fabric in the production process.
-For instance, the rayon type goes through a chemical process using carbon disulfide, which is toxic.
+The issue mainly arises for the textile form as a result of the chemically intensive production process.
+For instance, the rayon type goes through a chemical process using carbon disulfide to extract fibers from the wood pulp, which is toxic.
 This leads to air pollution with hazardous effects.

 Asides from posing harm to the environment, it also affects the health of the workers.
 It can cause ailments such as liver damage, blindness, and psychosis.
 The rayon type is also the most common bamboo fabric.
-As a result, many brands tend to simply state the material as ‘bamboo’.
+As a result, many brands in the fashion industry tend to simply state the material as ‘bamboo’.
 This can be misleading as it lacks transparency in mentioning the exact type.